USA Cheer’s Position Paper on Cheer Safety & Title IX

 What does it mean for a sport to receive Title IX status?

-In September 2008, the US Department of Education Office for Civil Rights (OCR) issued a Dear Colleague Letter: Athletic Activities Counted for Title IX Compliance document that outlined several factors to consider on a case-by-case basis of whether an activity can be counted as an intercollegiate or interscholastic sport for the purpose of Title IX compliance.
+In September 2008, the US Department of Education Office for Civil Rights (OCR) issued a document, Dear Colleague Letter: Athletic Activities Counted for Title IX Compliance, which outlined several factors to consider on a case-by-case basis to determine whether an activity can be counted as an intercollegiate or interscholastic sport for the purpose of Title IX compliance.
 These factors include an activity’s structure, administration, team preparation, and competition.1

 Should Traditional Cheerleading be considered a school Title IX sport?

-No. It is the position of USA Cheer that Traditional Cheerleading is most appropriately governed as a student activity, not an interscholastic varsity sport.
+USA Cheer believes that Traditional Cheerleading is most appropriately governed as a student activity, not an interscholastic varsity sport.
 The majority of High School Athletic Associations across the US classify cheerleading as a student activity, not an interscholastic sport.
 Research indicates that when Traditional Cheerleading focuses solely on competition, the leadership and school spirit elements that are vital to the activity are removed to the detriment to the school.

-The Office for Civil Rights within the US Department of Education and the US Department of Justice have made it clear that Traditional Cheerleading, (sometimes called “Competitive Cheer” by schools), as an interscholastic sport does not count for Title IX purposes.
+The OCR has made it clear that Traditional Cheerleading, (sometimes called “Competitive Cheer” by schools), as an interscholastic sport does not count for Title IX purposes.

 In a brief of Amicus Curiae in BIEDIGER v.
-QUINNIPIAC UNIVERSITY, OCR stated that it “has not recognized cheerleading or competitive cheer as a sport” under the 2008 Letter.
+QUINNIPIAC UNIVERSITY, the OCR stated that it “has not recognized cheerleading or competitive cheer as a sport” under the 2008 Letter.
 2 In fact, at the college level, OCR prohibits schools from counting Traditional Cheerleading on its federal Title IX reporting data forms.
 Schools must first receive a letter from OCR certifying that Traditional Cheerleading is a varsity sport at that institution.
-According to OCR, to date, no college or university has ever received a letter certifying Scholastic (or competitive) Cheer counts as a varsity sport under Title IX.3 Therefore, requiring schools to support it as such would put those schools at risk for Title IX violations and lawsuits.
+According to the OCR, to date, no college or university has ever received a letter certifying Scholastic (or competitive) Cheer counts as a varsity sport under Title IX.3

 At the high school level, OCR has not certified Traditional Cheerleading as counting as an interscholastic sport under Title IX in any state.
 In fact, several states have been subject to litigation over this issue for falsifying their Title IX participation numbers by counting Traditional Cheerleading as a varsity sport without OCR approval (even when termed “Competitive Cheer”).